The following is from a story told in 1921 by Rev. Glenn Tilley Morse, President of the Historical Society of Old Newbury and Newburyport.

-Rebecca was driven to the inn where they had passed the previous night and inquired for Sir Thomas Hale, only to learn the his name was Thomas Rumsey, a graceless young spendthrift who had left his wife and two children three years before and gone to parts unknown.
+Rebecca was driven to the inn where they had passed the previous night and inquired for Sir Thomas Hale, only to learn that his name was Thomas Rumsey, a graceless young spendthrift who had left his wife and two children three years before and gone to parts unknown.

 Rebecca Rawson never saw Thomas Rumsey again.
 She had thought herself the wife of a nobleman and she was left unwed, pregnant and disgraced.
 During the next thirteen years, she lived in England, supporting herself and her child by her own ingenuity and industry.
 Finally, the solicitations and entreaties of her father and friends in America persuaded her to return.
-She took passage with one of her uncles, in a vessel belonging to him, bound for Boston by way of Port Royal, Jamaica.
+She took passage with one of her uncles in a vessel belonging to him, bound for Boston by way of Port Royal, Jamaica.
 She left her child in England in the care of her older sister who had no children and desired to raise it.

 The ship arrived at Port Royal in Jamaica and after a few days delay, was about to set sail for Boston, when on June 9, 1692, the place was visited by a tremendous earthquake.
 The chief part of the city slipped into the sea.
 The ship on which Rebecca Rawson was traveling was swallowed up with its passengers and crew.